Eat For Your Age: The Foods That Keep You Healthy and Feeling Young

 In and 50s and beyond it’s vital that we eat healthy diet and exercise as we lose muscle and are prone to gaining weight

-Most women are peri-menopausal by the time they hit 50, and soon the depression, irritability and mood swings give way to the hot flushes, night sweats and skin dryness of the menopause.
+For women, most are peri-menopausal by the time they hit 50, and soon the depression, irritability and mood swings give way to the hot flushes, night sweats and skin dryness of the menopause.

 Victoria continues: ‘On top of that, our body’s digestive system starts to dwindle, making it more difficult to absorb and digest proteins and minerals.
 As we age, we produce less stomach acid which impairs digestion.